 No documents survive detailing Carver’s birth, but he was likely born around 1864 or 1865, on the farm of Moses Carver, near Diamond Grove, Missouri.
 His mother, Mary, was owned by Moses Carver, and his father, who died either before or after George’s birth, was enslaved on a nearby farm.

 Shortly after his birth, Mary and George were kidnapped by Confederate raiders who hoped to sell them for profit.
 Moses attempted to track them down but was only able to locate young George, and he never saw his mother again.

-Freed from slavery after the end of the Civil War but a sickly youth, George and his brother Jim were raised by Moses and his wife, Susan.
+Freed after the end of the Civil War but a sickly youth, George and his brother Jim were raised by Moses and his wife, Susan.
 The first in a series of couples who recognized and nurtured George’s native abilities and talents, they taught him to read and encouraged his early interest in plants and nature, with Carver working alongside Susan in her garden, and wandering the nearby woods and fields, collecting specimens.

-Carver didn’t begin formal education until he was about 12
+He didn’t begin formal education until he was about 12

 By the late 1870s, Carver was on the move again.
 He joined a number of other African-Americans who decided to move west, primarily to Kansas, as part of a mass migration known as the “Exodusters.”
 He supported himself through odd jobs, before finally graduating from Minneapolis High School in Minneapolis, Kansas.

 When Carver was denied admission to college, he educated himself